AustinB12/WPL-app/zz-TODO.md

 # 🧑‍💻To Do

-- [ ] Pick / Omit types for variations like User, CreateUserInfo, UpdateUser, etc
+- [x] Pick / Omit types for variations like User, CreateUserInfo, UpdateUser, etc

 - [ ] Testing - Vitest

+- [ ] make reservations link to copies not items